 Are you thinking of starting an event planning business in Kenya?
 Here’s a starter guide on how and what you need to do before taking on this venture.

-How to start an event planning business in Kenya
+How do I start an event planning business?

 Before starting an event planning business in Kenya, there are a few steps you need to follow and lessons you must learn to make your new business thrive.